-- Players who miss scheduled practices without an excuse and without advance notice to the head coach risk being unable to participate in the competitions.
+- Players who miss scheduled practices while being in school risk being unable to participate in the competitions.
 Continued unexcused absences could result in loss of sport credit.
-Absences due to illness or injury are excused if there has been a clear communication with the head coach.
+Absences due to illness or injury are excused by the school nurse or athletic trainer.
 Any return to participation after an injury or illness is at the discretion of the athletic trainer or, in some cases, the school nurse.
 If a player is tardy to practice, the player must bring a note from an adult explaining the lateness.

 - All students are required to have the following four documents on file with the school nurse.
 These forms must be completed and submitted prior to the first day of fall practices or first day of school for students not participating in the fall sports preseason practices.

-- Dismissals for game times as well as estimated return times will be posted each day in the Daily Bulletin.
+- Dismissals for game times as well as estimated return times will be posted each day in the Daily Bulletin and on the student's Hub page.
 All game times and dates are subject to change.
 Although this occurs infrequently, when it does it is due to circumstances beyond the control of the athletic department.
 Weather-related schedule changes are announced after 1:00 p.m.

-- Players must be in school by 9:00 a.m. on game days or they cannot participate in a game that day without special permission from the division director and the athletic department.
+- Players must be in school by 9:00 a.m. or they cannot participate in a game or practice that day without special permission from the division director and the athletics department.
 Players requiring this exemption are expected to request this special permission in advance.